pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 Due to limitations of the evidence found, the meta-analysis only considers two aspects of TDD: productivity and external quality.
 The results are detailed below.

 ##Results on external quality

-Eleven stardardized effect sizes were calculated based on the data from the experiments in which a total of 743 subjects took part.
+Eleven standardized effect sizes were calculated based on the data from the experiments in which a total of 743 subjects took part.

 #Not dead but definitely not super healthy, either
 There are